We've put together a quick guide on all our favorite ways of searching in Glean:

 Note: If you have the Firefox extension installed, use the shortcut Control+J (Mac)

 If you want to send results to someone else, just copy the URL of your Glean query and send it to anyone on your team, e.g. https://app.glean.com/search?q=example

 Remember that their results are personalized so they won’t see any sensitive content they don't have access to, even if you see it in your results.

 For complex workflows, you might be using apps with a lot of custom fields in them, like Salesforce, Zendesk, and Jira.

 Good news!
 We extract those custom fields when we index your content so you can use them to do more advanced searches.

-Click on "Advanced filters" at the top of the results page to see the fields that are available for each app.
+Click the "info" icon in the right corner of the search box to see the fields that are available for each app.

 You can actually create a query that just filters by a single advanced filter.
 Build on top of it with additional filters (either the standard ones on the right side or other advanced filters).
 You can even add in some keywords on top of it!

 If you're in sales, quickly answer the common question “Does anyone have a customer that has…?”

 status:”closed won” vertical:”xyz” feature name and narrow down to Salesforce to run an ad-hoc report looking for Won deals in the “xyz” vertical that have any mention of a specific feature.